 Counsellor Tony Brindell is helping the couple work on their marriage.
-He believes the issues plaguing it are minor, but he isn’t aware of their depth.
-Despite Tony’s best efforts, neither of his clients is benefiting from therapy.
+He believes the issues plaguing it are only minor, but he isn’t aware of their depth.
+Despite Tony’s best efforts, neither of his clients are benefiting from therapy.
 Both are ill-equipped to move forward.
+The marriage is bound by routine.

 And he’ll also fail to mention something of the murders that were reported in the media.
 He thinks he knows one of the victims.